TIDAL-modelling/TIDAL/data/README.md

     * Type: Categorical

 ### [fp_anx_simulated.csv](https://raw.githubusercontent.com/TIDAL-modelling/TIDAL/main/data/fp_anx_simulated.csv)
-  * Pre-pandemic financial problems and subsequent measures of anxiety symptoms across COVID-19, measured by the Generalised Anxiety Disorder 7 scale (GAD-7),  across 5 time points between in early adulthood (ages 28 to 30).
+  * Pre-pandemic financial problems and subsequent measures of anxiety symptoms across COVID-19, measured by the Generalised Anxiety Disorder 7 scale (GAD-7),  across 5 time points in early adulthood (ages 28 to 30).
   * This dataset contains ~4100 people, based upon data from the [Avon Longitudinal Study of Parents and Children (ALSPAC)](https://https://www.bristol.ac.uk/alspac/) participants.
   * You could use this dataset to explore the impact of pre-pandemic financial problems on later anxiety trajectories across COVID-19.
 You could use the fin_probs variable `fin_probs` to see how trajectories differ, and even see how these trajectories might look after adjusting for by pre-pandemic levels of anxiety `anx_pp`.
   * There is 1 finacial problems variable one could use to split trajectories by: